fossasia/susi_skill_cms/docs/ServerEndPoints.md

 Request type: GET

-If you need to get a list of skills made by one specific user, you can use this endpoint.
+If you need to get a list of skills made by one specific user, you can use this endpoint:

     https://api.susi.ai/cms/getSkillsByAuthor.json?author=AUTHOR_NAME